 Jump right into this new activity!
-It might be a little scary at first because you’re stepping into unexplored territory, but you will inevitably learn something from the experience.
+It might be a little scary at first because you’re stepping into unexplored territory, but you will inevitably enjoy yourself and learn something from the experience.
 Trust me, it is highly unlikely that anything too catastrophic will happen.
 And even if you totally embarrass yourself on the soccer field, or your knitted blanket turns out crooked, so what?
 There’s a learning curve for everyone.

 Step 5: Evaluate Your Experience

 Did you enjoy attending that yoga session as much as you thought you would?
 How did your first guitar lesson go?
 What did you think of cooking class?